Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Buyer’s Guide: Buying the Best Senior Dog Foods for Weight Loss

-Buying senior dog food for weight loss means that you are essentially looking for two primary features in the same food: a food that is suitable for dogs aged 7 years and older and one that helps prevent weight gain or that can be used to help a dog lose weight.
-As well as making sure the food has appropriate levels of protein and does not contain too many calories per serving, you should also look for ingredients that can help improve joint health, manage cognitive and brain function, and condition the coat and skin.
+Buying senior dog food for weight loss means that you are looking for two primary features in the same food: a formula suitable for dogs aged 7 years and older and one that helps prevent weight gain or that can be used to help a dog lose weight.
+In addition to making sure the food has appropriate protein levels and does not contain too many calories per serving, you should also look for ingredients that can help improve joint health, manage cognitive and brain function, and condition the coat and skin.
 These are all especially beneficial to older dogs.
 If your dog has bad dental health, which is common in older dogs, you should also consider a food that is easy for them to chew without causing extra pain.

 Wet vs. Dry

-The first decision you will have to make when buying dog food for any dog is whether to feed wet or dry food.
-Debate continues as to which is best because they both have their advantages and disadvantages.
+The first decision you must make when buying dog food for any dog is whether to feed wet or dry food.
+Debate continues as to which is best because they both have advantages and disadvantages.

 Wet Food

 • Wet Food is soft and easy to chew and digest.
 It also contains a lot of moisture, which helps ensure that your dog is well-hydrated.
-A lot of dogs prefer the smell and taste of wet food, which makes it especially beneficial in those instances where a senior dog refuses to eat or doesn’t eat enough.
-It also tends to have higher protein, although this does depend on the protein ratio of specific foods.
+Many dogs prefer the smell and taste of wet food, which makes it especially beneficial when a senior dog refuses to eat or doesn’t eat enough.

-However, for all its benefits, wet food is expensive and has a shorter shelf life than dry food, and unless your dog eats exactly a full sachet or can at every meal, the remaining portion will need to be stored in the fridge until it is finished.
+However, for all its benefits, wet food is expensive and has a shorter shelf life than dry food.
+Unless your dog eats exactly a full sachet or can at every meal, the remaining portion will need to be stored in the fridge until it is finished.

 Dry food

-• Dry food comes in the form of hard kibbles and tends to be less expensive than wet food per meal.
-It keeps longer and doesn’t need refrigeration once open.
-Some claim that dry kibble is better for maintaining dental hygiene because the kibble helps remove plaque, although evidence to support this is somewhat limited.
+• Dry food comes in hard kibble and is less expensive than wet food per meal.
+It lasts longer and doesn’t need refrigeration once opened.
+Some claim that kibble is better for maintaining dental hygiene because it helps remove plaque, although evidence to support this is somewhat limited.

 Dry food may be less appealing to your dog, and rather than promoting good dental hygiene, the hard kibble can be difficult for some senior dogs to chew.
 It may even cause discomfort and pain if your dog has bad teeth or dental hygiene issues.